 - Easier – The whole process of getting your workout in is just easier.
 There is nothing in the way of you and those weights except your willpower.

 I realize there are people who just love the gym scene.
 Whether it’s a vanity thing, a social engagement, or just so they can update their location on Facebook or IG, or take selfies, there are those who will never leave the gym.
 However, I think the majority of us just want to get in and get out without any hassle and without anyone bothering us.
 We want to be healthy, strong, look great, and be happy.
 This is who garage gyms are for.

 If the idea of a garage gym sounds appealing to you, and you’d like to learn more, it’s your lucky day.
 You’ve already found the one site that is completely dedicated to the garage gym movement.
 So let me see if I can point you in the right direction.

 Following is a list of the most common equipment needed to get started.
 Each item links to a post with more information about those items.
 You can learn about each item, compare prices and specifications from reputable brands, and get recommendations.

-These five items alone give you access to an endless amount of compound exercises.
-I would also recommend taking a look at this CrossFit checklist post to get more equipment ideas.
+These six items alone give you access to an endless amount of compound exercises.
+I’d also recommend taking a look at this CrossFit checklist post to get more equipment ideas.
 You can find more equipment resources and also equipment reviews on the navigation bar at the top of this and any page on this site.

 Whether you leave your gym in favor of a garage gym or not, stay strong and keep working out.
 It’s time well spent no matter where you do it – even if it does take longer.